oracle-livelabs/apex/approvals-component/1-approval-management.md

      ![Create Multiple Users](./images/create-users.png " ")

-3. Specify the following attributes:
+3. Enter the following attributes:

-     - List of Email Addresses: **MATT@oracle.com, JANE@oracle.com, CLARA@oracle.com, JOHN@oracle.com**
+    - For List of Email Addresses: Enter **MATT@oracle.com, JANE@oracle.com, CLARA@oracle.com, JOHN@oracle.com**

-     - Usernames : Select **Exclude @ domain as part of the username**
+    - For Usernames: Select **Exclude @ domain as part of the username**

-     - For password and Confirm Password: Enter a password of your choice
+    - For password and Confirm Password: Enter a password of your choice.

 4. Click **Next** and **Create Valid Users**.